Interesting Amateur Radio Sites

 HF Propagation Indicators

-Planetary A Index of Geomagnetic Activity
+A Indices of Geomagnetic Activity

 • The above link should take you to the right place in the page.
 Look for:

-V. GEOMAGNETIC A INDICES
+V. STATION A INDICES

 • A < 10 indicates a quiet ionosphere (good).